 Please contact me at email@example.com for further information.

-- CQT PhD program: I am looking for Physics or Computer Science graduates with strong interest in the mathematical aspects of quantum information, and the skills required to pursue technical questions in quantum Shanno theory and cryptography.
+- CQT PhD program: I am looking for Physics, Computer Science or Mathematics graduates with strong interest in the mathematical aspects of quantum information, and the skills required to pursue technical questions in quantum Shannon theory and cryptography.
 The CQT PhD program offers generous funding and great flexibility to its students.
-More information can be found here: https://cqtphd.quantumlah.org/
+More information can be found here: https://www.quantumlah.org/students.

 - Postdoctoral research fellowships: I am particularly looking for researchers with a strong track-record working on technical aspects of quantum Shannon theory and cryptography, but strong candidates with proven expertise in other aspects of quantum information are also encouraged to apply.
 Successful applicants will be granted significant independence concerning their research focus and receive generous travel funding.
 They will be expected to contribute to the group, for example by co-supervising student projects.
 Positions will initially be offered for two years, with the option to extend.